Welcome to Fort Valley State University's eCore Website

 The eCore orientation must be viewed before you can be registered for an eCore class.
 The orientation can be found.

-You can self-register for eCore course(s) through Banner Web just as you would for any class offered at Fort Valley University.
-However, to self-register you MUST have passed the Orientation Quiz with a grade of 80 or better AND all Banner Web Holds must be satisfied.
-If you have any Banner Web Holds, your academic advisor is authorized to register you for eCore classes.
+If the department for your major allows it, you can self-register for eCore course(s) through Banner Web just as you would for any class offered at Fort Valley University.
+However, to self-register you must have completed the eCore Introduction Quiz AND all Banner Web holds must be satisfied.
+If you have any Banner Web Holds, your academic advisor may be authorized to register you for eCore classes.
+If there are no sections available in Banner, check back in a few minutes to see if a seat has been opened up or contact your academic advisor.
 Students who have CPS Deficiencies or are in Learning Support cannot be registered for eCore classes.

 You must have satisfied all of the prerequisites for the eCore course.
 Prerequisite information can be found using this eCore web page:.